History of Robert De Niro in Timeline

 2016: Attendance at Friends of the Israel Defense Forces Gala

-In 2016, Robert De Niro attended an annual celebrity gala for the Friends of the Israel Defense Forces at the Beverly Hilton in Los Angeles.
-The event raised $38 million for the organization.
+In 2016, Robert De Niro attended an annual celebrity gala for the Friends of the Israel Defense Forces at the Beverly Hilton in Los Angeles, which raised $38 million for the organization.

-In 2016, Robert De Niro co-starred in Dirty Grandpa, which received a polarized reception.
-He also appeared in Hands of Stone and The Comedian.
+In 2016, Robert De Niro co-starred in Dirty Grandpa, which received negative reviews.
+He also appeared in Hands of Stone and The Comedian, the latter of which premiered at the AFI Fest.

 Loading Video...